Hofgarten

 Worth knowing

-Finally, in the 19th century, the Hofgarten was transformed into an English garden in the fashion of the Victorian era.
+In the 19th century, Friedrich Ludwig Schell designed the Hofgarten in the style of an English garden, in keeping with the fashion of the Victorian era.
 Parks and gardens were created in many European cities at this time.
-While the gardens had previously been reserved for the aristocracy, ordinary citizens were now also able to spend their leisure time here.
-Before 1800, around 50% of the inhabitants of Innsbruck were members of the nobility, the clergy or their administration.
+At the same time, the garden began to open up to society.
+Although there had been an inn within the courtyard garden since the early 18th century, the target group was primarily aristocrats.
+Before 1800, around 50% of Innsbruck's inhabitants were members of the nobility, the clergy or their administration.
 Only 50 years later, the proportion was considerably lower thanks to the influx of labourers and craftsmen and their families, who worked in the factories on the outskirts of the city.
-Society after 1848 had changed and with it the rules by which it functioned.
+While parks such as the Hofgarten had previously been reserved for the aristocracy, ordinary citizens were now also able to spend their leisure time here.
+Society had changed after 1848 and with it the rules by which it functioned.

 Auch heute noch bietet der Hofgarten immer wieder Stoff für Diskussionen.
 Nachdem die Wiesen jahrelang mehr oder minder zum Betrachten, nicht aber zum Betreten gedacht waren, öffnete der Hofgarten sich in den letzten Jahren auch mehr den Anforderungen eines modernen Publikums.
 Mit dem Brand des alten Hofgarten Cafés verlor der Garten seine Gastronomie.
 Was an der Stelle wie und zu welcher Nutzung entsteht, ist noch offen.
 Auch die Abstimmung zwischen den Bundesgärten, zu denen der Hofgarten gehört, und der Stadt sorgt oft für Kopfschütteln unter Innsbruckern.
 Der Vorwurf, die Institution der Bundesgärten sei noch elitär im Stile der Habsburger mit und fern der Nutzungsvorstellung der Allgemeinheit ist wohl nicht ganz aus der Luft gegriffen, schaut man sich die Armut an Events und Nutzungsmöglichkeiten im Hofgarten an.